lorikayman/RebisTheory/src/lib/rebis_theory.md

 There could be only 3 dragon-deities, each representing their element, which would also fit and explin the physical nature of the myth, elevating those dragons above other dragons.
 As if _entire nature of those dragons was used to fuel or manifest a world into existence_, as the elements of dragons' anatomy through their deific existence became symbols and source for manifested concepts of the existence.
 This is the most distinct creation myth as other real-world instances:

-- In Norse mythology the creation myth revolves around a defeated giant named Ymir, whose components -- flesh, blood and bones, -- become land, seas and, nootably, mountains and hills.
+- In Norse mythology the creation myth revolves around a defeated giant named Ymir, whose components -- _flesh, blood and bones, -- become land, seas, and hills_.

   The transition of bones to mountains is one we will keep track of as it is not the only instance of North mythology being used, but also a guidepost towards other symbolic relations united under North mythology, its characters and plots.

-- In Hindu mythology, there are three fundamental forces, embodied by Lord Brahma -- the Creator, and the force of creation; Lord Vishnu -- the Preserver and the force of preservation; and Lord Shiva -- the destroyer and an embodyment of the forces of darkness and destruction.
+- In Hindu mythology, there are _three fundamental forces_, embodied by Lord Brahma -- the Creator, and the force of creation; Lord Vishnu -- the Preserver and the force of preservation; and Lord Shiva -- the destroyer and an embodyment of the forces of darkness and destruction.

-    The themes of each of the triads are distinct, and yet the framing of those is particularly similar, as Spiral Knights's creation myth and forces responsible for it relate to acts of creation, shaping and destruction.

 - In Chinese mythology, creator Pangu had separated Yin and Yang.
 The Yin became the Earth and the Yang became the Heavens.
-Pangu's body was transformed after this separation, and his breath became the wind and clouds, while his voice became the sound of thunder.
+Pangu's body was transformed after this separation, and _his breath became the wind and clouds, while his voice became the sound of thunder_.

-    Here, we are interested in the identity of wind as breath of a creator.
+- The Mesopotamian epic -- `The Battle between Marduk and Tiamat`, and the Babylonian creation myth -- `Enuma Elish`, provide a similar idea.

+  Goddess Tiamat is associated with the primordial chaos and sea, but only later she is described as a serpent.
+She was defeated by Marduk, the god of thunderstorms.
+After her defeat, _her body was split by Marduk in two halves.
+From them, heavens and earth were created_ -- another creation myth.

+  The interpretation of Goddess Tiamat as a dragon was a later development, but it is one interpretation that has settled in popular culture, specifically in the universe of "Dungeons and Dragons".
+We believe this is important, as is known that some inspiration from a existing fictional works were initially taken as the inspiration, later developed and build upon: `Haven's original look resembled something similar to a Ald'ruhn from The Elder Scrolls: Morrowind.
+As you might imagine, it really didn't look right` ([10 things you didn't know about Spiral Knights](https://forums.spiralknights.com/en/node/20773)).
+It is also in relation to the lore of Elder Scroll, dragons are considered primordial entities, responsible for the existence and form of its cosmology, and later being hunted by Nords, who initially were worshipping dragons.

 Those implications of dragons' lifespan, or at least longevity of their armor are also hinted at in `An armored scale from what was thought to be an extinct creature` ([Dragon Scale](https://wiki.spiralknights.com/Dragon_Scale)), as dragons from the perspective and knowledge of the world of Spiral Order were extinct -- as if dragons are found on Cradle.
 We do not have a visual evidence of dragons' presence on Cradle.